.pa-inline-buttons .et_pb_button_module_wrapper { display: inline-block; }

 • Vieni a cena?

-In Italian, the simple use of the verb venire implies the parts “with me” or “with us.”
-So, unless you want to emphasize something or contrast it with something else, don’t say “con me” or “con noi.”
+In Italian, the simple use of the verb venire implies “with me” or “with us.”
+Unless you want to emphasize something, don’t say “con me” or “con noi.”

 For example: